The cart is empty

 Sauteed Broccoli Rabe

 Broccoli rabe, also known as rapini or broccolini, is more pungent and bitter than regular broccoli.
-Broccoli rabe is part of the cruciferous family widely believed to have cancer fighting properties.
-Blanching the florets and leaves before sautéing tones down the natural bitterness, and makes for a quick nutritious side dish.
+Broccoli rabe is part of the cruciferous family which is widely believed to have cancer fighting properties.
+Blanching the florets and leaves before sautéing tones down the natural bitterness in this Sautéed Broccoli Rabe, and makes for a quick nutritious side dish.

 1. Bring water to a boil and blanch the broccoli rabe for 2-3 minutes, until the stems are al dente.
 Drain well.